Dr. Jennifer Chain is the President and Owner of Thrive for the People.

 In times of crisis, it is critical that we prioritize our self care while we care for and serve others.
 We need to consider how to best survive the crisis in the present moment as well as preventing the development of mental health concerns afterwards.
 As I mentioned in a previous post about trauma, symptoms of PTSD can develop when we face challenges that are beyond our capacity to cope, are unable to feel and express our emotions, feel invalidated and unseen by others, and cannot return to a place of safety and security in our bodies and in our community.

 To help cope with the elevated stress and anxiety related to the coronavirus pandemic and to prevent the development of trauma symptoms in the future, I want to offer several coping strategies in this survival guide for mental health.
-I have divided the survival guide into multiple blog posts to include new information and ideas as I gather and develop them.

 1. Validate Your Emotions

 My family in China lives two hours outside of the city of Wuhan, the first epicenter of the coronavirus outbreak.
 Witnessing them live through the outbreak and quarantine, I experienced a roller coaster of emotions from this side of the world.
 I felt fear, helplessness, anger, sadness, anxiety, grief, and loneliness.
 Now that the coronavirus has spread in the U.S., many of my clients, friends, and family here are experiencing a similar roller coaster of emotions.
 These feelings are universal and they tell us something important about the context that we live in right now and what we might need to cope and survive.